And they devoted themselves to the apostles’ teaching and the fellowship, to the breaking of bread and the prayers. (Acts 2:42)

 Obviously there was something going on here that we are not privy to, and Luke seems to think we will know what he means when he expresses that the early church devoted themselves to a few key elements, one of them being, “the prayers”.
 The important thing seems to be not so much, ‘the prayers’, but that the early church, with all the important factors and needs at their critical place of infancy, was to ‘devote themselves to this subject.

-it was something that had high priority, gripped their heart.
+It was something that had high priority, and gripped their heart.
 A church undergoing a massive onslaught of hostility and persecution gave themselves to radical prayer.
 In fact, as you turn the pages of the Acts of the Holy Spirit you find time and again that they are a praying people.

 A devotion to prayer was not something that came naturally and easily.
 The tendency of the human heart has always been towards fear and anxiety, which is why Jesus time and time again exhorted his hearers to not be anxious, and to make all their needs known to God in prayer.